Houston Maritime Piracy Attorneys

 Our firm is founded on a commitment to provide legal counsel and support to those who sustained serious injuries.
 We created this website to provide helpful information and guidance to maritime workers through the United States and those who have been injured in foreign waters.
 A pirate attack typically occurs overseas, and American seamen are usually confused about how to go about seeking compensation for an attack in foreign waters.
 With our help, your case will be filed under the right maritime law and your chances of recovering compensation greatly increase.

 We have seen a tremendous increase in the number of offshore workers injured by pirate attacks in recent years.
 This has given us an opportunity to build upon our skills and knowledge in this area of maritime law.
-Ship owners and employers have an obligation to do their part to deter and prevent pirate attacks on their ship.
-If you feel that your ship was attacked because the necessary safety measures were ignored, it is important for you voice to be heard.
-Don't wait to contact a personal injury lawyer at Arnold & Itkin about your pirate attack.
+Ship owners and employers must do their part to deter and prevent pirate attacks on their ship.
+If you feel that your ship was attacked because the necessary safety measures were ignored, it is important for your voice to be heard.
+Don't wait to contact a Texas personal injury lawyer at Arnold & Itkin about your pirate attack.
 We can provide you with the legal backing you need to face your employer and stand up for others who have been injured because of negligent safety practices.